EsaMohammed/FaceDetector/README.md

 When you click save button it will save the corresponding face points cropped image.

 If no face detect during button click it will throw error message.

+Sample output image is attached with the project folder.